-The Destin Library will offer one-hour Tai Chi classes with Barbara Rezmer, a certified Tai Chi for Health instructor, Monday mornings at 9 a.m. beginning Sept.
-18. The cost is $5/session.
-Enrollment is limited to 12 participants with registrations (on a first-come first-served basis) accepted by phone or in person.
+The Destin Library will offer one-hour Tai Chi classes with Barbara Rezmer, a certified Tai Chi for Health instructor, on Monday mornings at 9 a.m.
+No registration is required, and the class is free to attend, however donations are appreciated.
 Call 837-8572.

 Caregiver Support Group